-During the year ended April 30, 2018, the Company completed the following:
+During the year ended April 30, 2019, the Company completed the following:

-Wildlife and Biological Baseline Study (WBS) Cultural and Archeology Study

-For the upcoming fiscal year ending April 30, 2019, the Company plans to commence or continue the following activities as it prepares the Environmental Impact Statement ("EIS") on the Longstreet Project:
+Wildlife and Biological Baseline Study (WBS) Cultural and Archeology Study Plan of Operation submitted to US Forestry Service.
+For the upcoming fiscal year ending April 30, 2020, the Company plans to commence the following activities as it prepares the EIS on the Longstreet Project:

-Part 2 of a Raptor Study began in early May 2018 as a two-year study is required; Hydrology Study (in progress - dependant on permit to drill water table holes.
-Permit application has been filed.); Geochemical analysis - design of program for submission to State of Nevada (in progress); and Plan of Operations Development (Mine Plan, Civil Engineering Designs).
+Hydrology Study (in progress - dependent on Plan of Operations being approved) Geochemical analysis - design of program for submission to State of Nevada (in progress) Plan of Operations Development (Mine Plan, Civil Engineering Designs)

-Assuming the results of the above-referenced studies are favorable, the Company intends to proceed to the preparation of an EIS and plan of operation for the Longstreet project (the "Longstreet Plan").
-The eventual objective of the EIS and Longstreet Plan is the issuance, by each governing agency, of the necessary permits to authorize the construction of, and ongoing operations at, an open pit/heap leach mine at the Longstreet Property.
+Assuming the results of the above-referenced studies are favorable, the Company intends to proceed to the preparation of an EIS and plan of operation for the Longstreet Project (the "Plan of Operations").
+The eventual objectives of the EIS and the Plan of Operations are the issuance, by each responsible agency, of the necessary permits to authorize the construction of, and ongoing operations at, an open pit/heap leach mine at the Longstreet Property.

-The Company anticipates all of the aforementioned tasks to be completed by mid 2019, with the EIS prepared in late 2019.
+The Company anticipates the aforementioned tasks to be completed in late 2019, with the EIS prepared in 2020.